Generalized Mean Absolute Directional Loss for Machine Learning Trading Models: Methodology

 \subsection{GMADL function - differentiability}

-One of the core strengths of GMADL lies in its differentiability, achieved through an exponential function that smooths out the discontinuities typically associated with sign-based or absolute-value-based loss components.
+As mentioned, one of the main strengths of GMADL lies in its differentiability, achieved through an exponential function that smooths out the discontinuities typically associated with sign-based or absolute-value-based loss components.
 This design choice significantly improves the stability and speed of gradient-based learning algorithms, including those used in sophisticated neural network architectures such as Transformers, LSTMs, or hybrid models.
-By mitigating the risk of gradient explosions or vanishing updates around zero-return thresholds, GMADL fosters a more reliable training process, ultimately resulting in models that converge faster and exhibit greater predictive consistency in both simulated and real-market environments.
+By mitigating the risk of gradient explosions or vanishing updates around zero-return thresholds, GMADL fosters a more reliable training process, resulting in models that converge faster and show greater predictive consistency in both simulated and real-market environments.

 From a technical point of view, the following innovations are responsible for the improvements of GMADL compared to MADL: \begin{itemize} \item Introducing the $\exp(X)$ function in the denominator of the GMADL enables differentiating around 0. \item The introduction of the value of \(a\) parameter that determines the slope (the gradient) of the GMADL function around 0. \end{itemize}